Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 I solved this problem by creating a hamburger menu that activates only on devices that are too small to display the normal one.

 * Another bug I found was that when you are in the section Netflix, Prime Video or Disney+ and click on one of the arrows of the carousels, the page scrolls completely up.
-I couldn't find what provoke this up so I decided to contact the tutor team to ask for suggestions.
+I couldn't find what provoke this bug so I decided to contact the tutor team to ask for suggestions.
 In their opinion this could be stopped just by using JQuery and JavaScript, however, at the moment I have no knowledge about those programs so I decided to not use them.
 When I will acquire those knowledges I will go back and try solve this problem.

-* Another problem I had is that to create the previews for the movies I created too many HTML files (one for movie).
+* Another problem I had is that to create the previews for the movies I created too many HTML files (one per movie).
 I solved this by writing the information about movies and tv series in modals that appear when a movie is clicked.